 He now has better chances of survival than the standard camel, and so has better chances of reproducing and passing on his mutant hump gene.

-It all starts with one camel, but over multiple generations where big humps are awesome, all camels in a population end up with the mutant gene.
+It all starts with one camel, but over multiple generations where big humps benefit survival, all camels in the population end up with the mutant gene.

 Survival of The Fittest

 Now take a mutant beetle who has a pigment that gives him more effective camouflage than the rest of his colony.
 He's now less likely to get picked off by a sharp-eyed predator.

 He survives far longer than the typical beetle and has more opportunities to mate and spread his mutant genes.
 Over many generations, the camouflage mutation spreads through entire beetle populations and the species as a whole acquires a new trait.